Will continue to support right causes of Congress and be an independent voice if causes are not right: Kapil Sibal

 The National Herald case is a bogus case as assets can never be transferred to the Gandhis, says the lawyer who once defended them

-Once among the most visible faces of the Manmohan Singh Government, Kapil Sibal transformed into a trenchant critic of the Congress leadership under the Gandhis before quietly bowing out.
-In his first interview after becoming a newly elected independent member of the Rajya Sabha, Mr. Sibal speaks about his new role, plans to bring Opposition parties together but stayed away from discussing Congress.
-Edited excerpts.
+Once among the most visible faces of the Manmohan Singh government, former Union Minister Kapil Sibal transformed into a trenchant critic of the Congress leadership under the Gandhis before quietly bowing out.
+In his first interview after being elected independent member of the Rajya Sabha, Mr. Sibal speaks about his new role, plans to bring the Opposition parties together but stayed away from discussing the Congress.
+Edited excerpts:

 How is your new role going to be different from your previous ones, both inside Parliament as well as outside?